Threats to Sea Turtles

 Entanglement in Recreational Fishing Gear

 An increasing problem in Bermuda’s territorial waters is entanglement of marine turtles in monofilament.
 This line often appears to have been discarded by recreational fishermen.
 Each year several turtles are brought to the aquarium that have drowned or been badly injured by discarded line.
-This is a problem that the average Bermudian can help with.
-If you fish and your line becomes entangled on the bottom, do everything you can to retreive the hook and line.
+This is a problem that everyone can help with: if you find discarded fishing line, please remove it and dispose of it appropriately in the trash.
+If your fishing line becomes entangled on the rocks or bottom, do everything you can to retrieve the hook and line.
 If you can’t free the hook, try to get the line to break at the hook or leader by pulling as hard as you can.
 Don’t cut the line at the reel and then let a long piece of line go underwater.

 Ocean Debris

 Young turtles in their pelagic phase are dependent on ocean driftlines for food.
 It is at these driftlines that ocean debris accumulates.
-Young turtles feeding there are known to ingest plastics, styrofoam, balloons and tar.
-Tar is the result of weathering of oil at ocean surfaces.
-The same tar balls that mar the coastline of Bermuda are a threat to pelagic sea turtles.
+Young turtles feeding there are known to ingest plastics, styrofoam, balloons and tar, mistaking these as food.
+Also, species that feed on jellyfish often mistake plastic bags for food.
+Ingestion of such trash can lead to blockage of the digestive tract and eventually death.

 To find out more about the threats that sea turtles face visit Sea Turtle Conservancy.